 It once was when we were living in Orlando.
 In Dubai, we live in a rented apartment, and the kitchen is not nearly like the one in the picture.
 The days I bake you will be walking into a total mess.

 Q. How do you find Dubai Compared to Orlando?

 Things I miss here is natural light in the kitchen, the Lake view, storage, garage parking and a room all to myself for pictures.
 But on the other hand in Dubai, I can hire help to clean my messy kitchen.
 In Dubai, there are so many places to explore, not to mention good restaurants too.
 You can try a new restaurant every day and still won’t run out of options.
-On the other hand, so many restaurants offer home delivery plus groceries can be delivered to you home.
+On the other hand, so many restaurants offer home delivery plus groceries can be delivered to your home.

-In short, Dubai can make you Laaaazy, which I kind really don’t mind after doing everything on my own for so many years.
+In short, Dubai can make you Laaaazy, which I really don’t mind after doing everything on my own for so many years.

 Q. I want to start baking.
 Which recipes should I try?

 Try this Hershey’s one bowl chocolate cake for starters.
 It’s straightforward and yet one of the best recipes to have handy.
 It is also an excellent recipe to bake with kids.
 If you like vanilla, then try the Chocolate marble cake (skip the chocolate part).
 It also contains a video recipe which could come handy.